 - Apple MacBook Pro 13″ (2012).
 My main production machine is a relatively elderly MacBook Pro, chosen due to its ability to be upgraded by the user.
 I’ve maxed it out with 16GB of RAM and dual internal 500GB SSDs.
 It’s starting to show its age for photo and video editing but still blazes through all other tasks.
 I have a selection of portable 1-2TB hard drives on the backup rotation.

 - BenQ GW2765HT 27″ IPS monitor (2560 x 1440).
 A large and pretty decent IPS panel, good enough for photo editing.
-I have it mounted on an articulating arm next to the MacBook Pro, which I use as a smaller second screen.
+I have it mounted on an articulating arm with the MacBook Pro beneath the desk.

 - Paper notebooks.
 Still a critical component in my workflow.
 I use paper for organising ideas, day-to-day task management and composing rough drafts.
 I use elements of the Bullet Journal system combined with my own approach (I find the Bullet Journal system too inflexible on its own).
-Since 2015 I’ve been using a weekly layout but I suspect I’ll be moving to a daily planner next year.
+I also write a lot of first-draft material on paper.

 - Microsoft Word.
 I don’t love Word, but the editorial world revolves around it.
 I spend 80% of my working day in Word.